-Paddling alone, with other people; From 1 June, you can now paddle alone, with members of your household, or with up to, but no more than 5 other people from outside your household.
+NEW - Paddling alone, with other people; From 14 September you can paddle alone, or with up to 5 other people from outside your household.

 Social distancing; Paddlers must practice social distancing at all times and maintain a distance apart of at least 2 metres.
 People from different households should not travel in the same car.
 Paddlers should aim to avoid busy areas and take great care to maintain social distancing at access and egress points.

 Since 4 July, this means a distance of 2 metres between people from different households, or 1 metre plus mitigations (such as face coverings or avoiding face-to-face contact) but only where 2 metres is not possible.

 Travel; Whilst travel to exercise is not prohibited, our advice is that paddlers should paddle locally if possible.
 In the interest of respecting the views of our countryside partners and protecting rural locations from the spread of coronavirus, British Canoeing is discouraging travel to remote and rural locations.